harvardinformatics/website/content/intro-to-unix-with-an-ngs-slant.md

 Title: Intro to Unix with an NGS slant
 Date: 2015-01-01 11:00
 Category: Tutorials
+Summary: This tutorial introduces basic Linux operation in the context of many of the operations that might be done for NGS data  processing.

 This tutorial introduces basic Linux operation in the context of many of the operations that might be done for NGS data  processing.